The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Introduction

 \section{Introduction}

-The primary goal of this paper is to prove the Strominger-Yau-Zaslow (SYZ) mirror symmetry conjecture for log Calabi-Yau surfaces arising from del Pezzo surfaces and rational elliptic surfaces.
-A general formulation of the SYZ mirror symmetry conjecture is the following:
+The primary goal of this paper is to prove a version of the Strominger-Yau-Zaslow (SYZ) mirror symmetry conjecture for log Calabi-Yau surfaces arising from del Pezzo surfaces and rational elliptic surfaces.
+A general formulation of the original SYZ mirror symmetry conjecture is the following:

 \begin{conj}[Strominger-Yau-Zaslow] Let $(\check{X},\check{\omega})$ be a Calabi-Yau manifold, and $\check{\mathcal{M}}_{cplx}$ denote the moduli space of complex structures on $\check{X}$.
 Then, for a complex structure $\check{J}\in \check{\mathcal{M}}_{cplx}$ sufficiently close to a large complex structure limit, the following is true: \begin{enumerate} \item $(\check{X},\check{J},\check{\omega})$ admits a special Lagrangian torus fibration $\check{\pi}:\check{X}\rightarrow \check{B}$ onto a base $\check{B}$ equipped with an integral affine structure. \item There is another Calabi-Yau manifold $(X, J, \omega)$ with a special Lagrangian fibration $\pi: X\rightarrow B$ and $B$ is equipped with an integral affine structure. \item Let $\mathcal{M}_{\text{K\"ah}}$ denote the complexified K\"ahler moduli space of $X$.
 There is a mirror map $q: \check{\mathcal{M}}_{cplx}\rightarrow \mathcal{M}_{\text{K\"ah}}$ which is a local diffeomorphism such that ${\rm Im}(q(\check{J})) = \omega$. \item There is an isomorphism $\phi: \check{B} \rightarrow B$ exchanging the complex and symplectic affine structures, and such that the Riemannian volumes of the special Lagrangian torus fibers over $\check{b} \in \check{B}, \phi(\check{b})\in B$ are inverse to one another. \end{enumerate} \end{conj}